-Like a margin, you start finding a markup with your gross profit (revenue – COGS).
+Like a margin, you start finding a markup with your gross profit (Revenue – COGS).
 Then, find the percentage of the COGS that is gross profit.
 You can find this percentage by dividing your gross profit by COGS.

 Using the bicycle example from above, you sell each bicycle for $200.
 The bicycle costs you $150.
 First, find the gross profit.

 To write the markup as a percentage, divide the gross profit by the COGS.

 To make the markup a percentage, multiply the result by 100.

 The markup is 33%.
 That means you sold the bicycle for 33% more than the amount you paid for it.